melizalab/arfx/README.md

 ### usage

 The general syntax is `arfx operation [options] files`.
+The syntax is similar to `tar`.
 Operations are as
 follows:

 -   **-A:** copy data from one container to another